Summation-by-parts operators for general function spaces: Construction of FSBP operators and associated quadrature formulas

 \subsection{Construction of positive and exact quadrature formulas}

 We start by noting that for polynomial-based SBP operators, with $\mathcal{F} = \mathcal{P}_d$, $( \mathcal{F}\mathcal{F} )'$-exact quadrature formulas are the ones which have degree of exactness $2d-1$ or larger.
-Positive quadrature formulas with degree of exactness $2d-1$ (that include the boundary points) are given, for instance, by (1) Gauss--Lobatto formulas, which come with a minimal number of $N = d$ grid points; (2) compound Newton--Cotes formulas, which can be used on equidistant grids, but are positive only for a limited degree of exactness; and (3) least-squares formulas, which can be used on almost arbitrary sets of grid points and any degree of exactness, but with the degree of exactness $d$ being proportional to $N^2$, rather than $N$ as for (1), making them less efficient.
+Positive quadrature formulas with degree of exactness $2d-1$ (that include the boundary points) are given, for instance, by (1) Gauss--Lobatto formulas, which come with a minimal number of $N = d$ grid points; (2) compound Newton--Cotes formulas, which can be used on equidistant grids, but are positive only for a limited degree of exactness; and (3) least-squares formulas, which can be used on almost arbitrary sets of grid points and any degree of exactness, but with $N$ being proportional to $d^2$, rather than $d$ as for (1), making them less efficient.
 See one of the monographs \cite{gautschi1997numerical,davis2007methods,brass2011quadrature} for (1) and (2), and \cite{huybrechs2009stable,glaubitz2020stableDG,glaubitz2020stableQF} for (3).
 Besides polynomial spaces, quadrature theory might also be considered as well-developed for some other function spaces, such as trigonometric functions \cite{mysovskikh2001cubature}, exponential functions \cite{cordero1996gaussian}, and radial basis functions \cite{sommariva2021rbf,glaubitz2021towardsRBF}.
 For instance, the composite trapezoidal rule gives a positive and $(\mathcal{F} \mathcal{F})'$-exact quadrature formula on equidistant points for trigonometric function spaces $\mathcal{F}$.
 For all other function spaces considered here we were able to use the least-squares approach to construct positive and $(\mathcal{F} \mathcal{F})'$-exact quadrature formulas.
-In particular, see \cite{huybrechs2009stable,glaubitz2021constructing} for a discussion of least-squares quadrature formulas for general function spaces.
+It was proven in \cite{glaubitz2021constructing} that a positive and $(\mathcal{F} \mathcal{F})'$-exact least-squares quadrature is found whenever (i) $(\mathcal{F} \mathcal{F})'$ includes constants and (ii) sufficiently many grid points are used.
+More precisely, it was numerically observed in \cite{glaubitz2021constructing} that for a positive and $(\mathcal{F} \mathcal{F})'$-exact least-squares quadrature, $N$ has to be proportional to $L^2$ with $L$ being the dimension of $(\mathcal{F} \mathcal{F})'$.
+The proof presented in \cite{glaubitz2021constructing} is not restricted to equidistant points, but also allows for other classes of equidistributed points, including low-discrepancy points used in quasi-Monte Carlo methods.
+Moreover, random points were addressed in \cite{migliorati2022stable}.